221219-dotnet-fs-chennai/p1-manikandan-r/README.md

 # p1-manikandan-r
-This is the code for my project 1 in the training
+- This is my repo for Revature training
+- It contains Assignments and Projects